Amphetamine/dextroamphetamine (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Extreme energy or restlessness, mood or mental changes, confusion, agitation, unusual behavior
+- Extreme energy or restlessness, confusion, agitation, unusual behavior

 - Fast, pounding, or uneven heartbeat